Georgiana Viou: Early life and education

-Professional Chef
+Professional chef

 At age 33, Viou left her translation work behind to work full time in kitchens.
 In 2008, Viou was first seen on television when taking part in the first season of Un dîner presque parfait.
-Encouraged by friends, she applied for the French television program MasterChef, where she reached the finals.
+Encouraged by friends, she applied for MasterChef France, where she reached the finals.

-In 2011, she opened her first cooking school and restaurant, “L'Atelier de Georgiana”.
-The same year she released her first book, “Géorgiana - Ma cuisine de Marseille”.
+In 2011, she opened her first cooking school and restaurant, "L'Atelier de Georgiana".
+The same year she released her first book, Géorgiana - Ma cuisine de Marseille.
 Viou's cuisine is Mediterranean, specifically Provençal, but influenced from her roots in Benin.
 She does not regard her technique as fusion cuisine, which she considers "messy".
 In 2015, Viou opened Chez Georgiana, but it closed the next year after differences with investors.

 Rouge

-In 2021, she opened “Rouge”, a restaurant and bar in Nîmes.
+In 2021, she opened "Rouge", a restaurant and bar in Nîmes.
 At Rouge she was awarded the prestigious Grand de Demain award from Gault & Millau.
-This year she additionally published her second book, “Le goût de Cotonou, ma cuisine du Bénin”.
+This year she additionally published her second book, Le goût de Cotonou, ma cuisine du Bénin.

-In 2022, she returned to television for the new series of MasterChef, this time as a judge.
+In 2022, she returned to television for the new series of MasterChef France, this time as a judge.

 In 2023, Rouge and head chef Viou received a Michelin star.
 With the honor, Viou became the first black female chef in France to be awarded a Michelin star.
 She was the only single woman chef to receive a Michelin star in 2023.